BigBang001/ShlokMudra-Bhagavad-Gita-Quiz-Application/README.md

 If you'd like to contribute to the ShlokMudra project, please follow these steps:

 1. Fork the repository.
-2. Create a new branch: git checkout -b feature/new-feature.
+2. Create a new branch: `git checkout -b feature/new-feature`.
-3. Make your changes and commit them: git commit -m "Add new feature".
+3. Make your changes and commit them: `git commit -m "Add new feature"`.
-4. Push to the branch: git push origin feature/new-feature.
+4. Push to the branch: `git push origin feature/new-feature`.
 5. Create a pull request.